-The number and work hours of minority and nonminority group members and women employed in each work classification on the project;
+(1) The number and work hours of minority and nonminority group members and women employed in each work classification on the project;

 (2) The progress and efforts being made in cooperation with unions, when applicable, to increase employment opportunities for minorities and women; and b.
-The contractors and subcontractors will submit an annual report to the contracting agency each July for the duration of the project, indicating the number of minority, women, and non-minority group employees currently engaged in each work classification required by the contract work.
+The contractors and subcontractors will submit an annual report to the contracting agency each July for the duration of the project indicating the number of minority, women, and nonminority group employees currently engaged in each work classification required by the contract work.
 This information is to be reported on Form FHWA-1391.
+The staffing data should represent the project work force on board in all or any part of the last payroll period preceding the end of July.
+If on-the-job training is being required by special provision, the contractor will be required to collect and report training data.
+The employment data should reflect the work force on board during all or any part of the last payroll period preceding the end of July.

-(3) The progress and efforts being made in locating, hiring, training, qualifying, and upgrading minorities and women;
+(3) The progress and efforts being made in locating, hiring, training, qualifying, and upgrading minorities and women.